-Whether or not you have a fire extinguisher, remember that because fires grow and spread rapidly, the #1 priority for residents is to get out safely.
+Whether or not you have a fire extinguisher, remember that because fires grow and spread rapidly, the #1 priority is to get out safely.
 For this reason, no household should be without working smoke alarms and a fire escape plan.

-You can practice using a fire extinguisher and other emergency response equipment by signing up for a CERT training.
+If you would you like to practice using a fire extinguisher and other emergency response equipment, CERT classes will be offered in spring and include fire extinguishment training.
 For information, email nbcert@nbfd.net.